 The Port of Columbia assumed ownership of the rail line between Dayton and Walla Walla in 1996.
-The line was donated to the Port by Union Pacific, and Frontier Rail operates the short line Columbia Walla Walla (CWW) Railroad on this section of line through a lease agreement with the Port.
+The line was donated to the Port by Union Pacific, and Columbia Rail now operates the short line Columbia Walla Walla (CWW) Railroad on this section of line through a lease agreement with the Port of Columbia.
 The section owned by the Port of Columbia is part of a 67 mile stretch of rail from Dayton to Wallula.
 The Walla Walla to Wallula portion is still owned by Union Pacific, but is also operated by Columbia Rail.

 Here’s a description of the Columbia Walla Walla Railroad service territory: Columbia Walla Walla Railroad operates freight service from a connection with UP at Zanger Jct. to Walla Walla, WA (27 miles).
 A branch runs from Dayton, WA through Walla Walla to Weston, OR.
 A total of 83 miles are operated.
 The CWW also provides freight service over a line extending from a connection with UP at Hooper Jct through Colfax, WA to Moscow, ID (78 miles).
 A branch runs from Winona to Thornton, WA (31 miles).
 A total of 109 miles are operated.
 The PCC has trackage rights over UP from Hooper Jct to Wallula.
 Traffic is primarily food products, grain, farm machinery and fertilizer.

 When referring to maps of the Columbia Walla Walla Railroad be aware that it may be referred to as the Blue Mountain Railroad (BMR).

-Any work to be done in the railroad right-of-way (generally 50 feet from center of the tracks) must be authorized by the Rail Operator and Port of Columbia before work can begin.
+Any work to be done in the railroad right-of-way (generally 50 feet from center of the tracks on either side) must be authorized by the Rail Operator and Port of Columbia before work can begin.
 This includes agricultural usage, road crossings, utility crossings and encroachments.
-Contact Columbia Walla Walla Rail Line at 509-492-3553 for information about how to apply for a permit.
-For